 pay must execute in VERIFY mode and successfully call APPROVE(APPROVE_PAYMENT).

-The sum of gas_limit values across the validation prefix must not exceed MAX_VERIFY_GAS.
+The sum of gas_limit values across the validation prefix, plus the intrinsic cost of validating tx.signatures, must not exceed MAX_VERIFY_GAS.

-Nodes should stop simulation immediately once payer_approved = true has been observed.
+Nodes should stop simulation immediately once payer has been set.

 Canonical Paymaster Exception